pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 ## Identity

-In [Identity][crosswalk-identity] we demonstrate how to create typical IAM roles for use in Kubernetes.
+In [Identity][crosswalk-identity] we demonstrate how to create typical IAM resources for use in Kubernetes.

-Separation of roles creates many functions: it can be used to limit the blast radius if a given group is compromised, can regulate the number of API requests originating from a certain group, and can also help scope privileges to specific node types and workloads.
+Separation of identities creates many functions: it can be used to limit the blast radius if a given group is compromised, can regulate the number of API requests originating from a certain group, and can also help scope privileges to specific workloads.
 <div class="cloud-prologue-azure"></div>
 <div class="mt">
 {{% md %}}
-### Active Directory Integration

 Azure Kubernetes Service can be configured to use Azure Active Directory (Azure AD) for user authentication.
 Cluster administrators can then configure Kubernetes role-based access control (RBAC) based on a user's identity or directory group membership.

 To provide Azure AD authentication for an AKS cluster, two Azure AD applications are created.
 The first application is a server component that provides user authentication.
 The second application is a client component that uses the server application for the actual authentication of the credentials provided by the client.

 We configure applications and service principals using the `@pulumi/azuread` package.
 After the applications are created, there is manual step required to [grant admin concent](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-user-consent#grant-admin-consent-when-registering-an-app-in-the-azure-portal) for API permissions.

+[crosswalk-identity]: {{< relref "/docs/guides/crosswalk/kubernetes/identity" >}}
 {{% /md %}}
 </div>